adityasingh-lab/adityasingh-lab.github.io/_posts/2024-09-30-dp-trigger-smtp-email-service.md

 The log-target method is fairly straight forward.

 1).
 For test purpose, I'm creating a new log-category 'testsmtp'.
 2).
-Next create log-target object and configure the details as below:
+Next create log-target object and configure the details as below 👇:

 ![smtp-log-target-main-tab](/assets/img/posts/2024-09-30-dp-trigger-smtp-email-service/smtp-log-target-main-tab.jpg)
 _smtp-log-target-main-tab_